magnusnordlander/smart-lcc/README.md

 A custom PCB has been designed (see `pcb/`) that is designed to fit in the original LCC enclosure.
 A BOM for components is also available.
 Aside from the Arduino RP2040 Connect, the PCB has push buttons for + and -, a resistor divider for the 5V Control Board UART signal, and a flat flex connector for a SSD1309 based OLED.
 The PCB has been designed with surface mount components, but uses relatively large 1206 caps and resistors, which are somewhat simple to hand solder.

 ### Firmware
 The project is using PlatformIO, with ArduinoCore-mbed.
 Ideally, very little code will use the Arduino library, and most of it will instead use mbed or the rp2040 library.
-Preliminarily, this project will use the RTOS capabilities of Mbed OS, and run the processes as different threads.
-Currently, only one of the cores is utilized, since mbed doesn't use multiple cores.
+Since Mbed OS doesn't support running the RTOS Kernel (at all) on Core 1, this is where the system controller will reside (since that doesn't use anything that requires Mbed RTOS).
+Core 0 will run UI and external communications, and will communicate with core 1 through `pico_util/queue`.

-#### Threads on RP2040
+#### (Planned) Threads on RP2040 Core 0
+* UI controller
+* External communication

+#### (Planned) RP2040 Core 1
 * System controller
-  * Safety critical, runs at `osPriorityRealtime`
+  * Safety critical, uses the entire core for itself
   * Communicates with the Control Board
   * Performs a safety check, ensuring that temperatures in the boilers never exceed safe limits, and that both boilers are never running simultaneously.
   * Responsible for kicking the watchdog
   * Responsible for PID, keeping water in the boiler, running pumps etc.
-* UI controller
-* External communication
-  * Runs at `osPriorityBelowNormal`

 #### Reference material
 (In no particular order)